jython/jython/README.md

-Whereas the JARs delivered by the installer are somewhat "fat", embedding certain dependencies in shaded (renamed) form, the JARs from the Gradle build are "spare" and cite their dependencies externally through a POM.
+Whereas the JARs delivered by the installer are somewhat "fat", embedding certain dependencies in shaded (renamed) form, the JAR from the Gradle build is "spare" and cites its dependencies externally through a POM.
 The project would like to know if this is being done suitably for downstream use.